opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 3.3 Knowledge Sharing

-A core goal of OGSP is to enable knowledge sharing among growers and researchers:
+A core goal of OGP is to enable knowledge sharing among growers and researchers:

 - **Recipe Repositories**: Community repositories for sharing and discovering growing recipes
 - **Methodology Documentation**: Standardized formats for documenting growing methodologies
 - **Data Collection and Analysis**: Frameworks for collecting, analyzing, and sharing growing data
-- **Educational Resources**: Tutorials, guides, and courses on OGSP implementation and use
+- **Educational Resources**: Tutorials, guides, and courses on OGP implementation and use
 - **Research Integration**: Mechanisms for integrating academic and commercial research

 These knowledge sharing mechanisms are designed to accelerate innovation and improvement in growing methodologies, making advanced techniques accessible to all.

 ### 3.4 Democratization Strategy

-OGSP is committed to democratizing access to advanced growing technology through:
+OGP is committed to democratizing access to advanced growing technology through:

 - **Accessibility Considerations**: Ensuring specifications can be implemented at various resource levels, with particular attention to the needs of small farmers and community growers
 - **Tiered Implementation Levels**: Defining implementation levels from basic to advanced, with valuable functionality available even at the most basic level